zeulus/larmo/agents/webhooks-agent/README.md

-# Larmo Github Agent
+# Larmo WebHooks Agent
 It is a WebHooks Agent for open source project *Larmo*.

 ## Supported services
 - Github (events: push, commit comment)
+- Bitbucket (events: push)

 ## To do
 - Connect with *Larmo*
 - Add more supported events from Github
-- Add support to other services like Bitbucket, Gitlab etc.
+- Add support to more services:
+    - Jira
+    - Gitlab
+    - Trello
 - Add more security

 ## Installation guide